 Scyne Advisory will test the satellites’ ability to provide voice services to those in remote areas, as well as their ability to operate during bad weather.

-A government paper, released in conjunction with the announcement, suggested satellites could one day replace traditional copper wires for voice calls but faced issues with dealing with poor weather.
+A government paper, released in conjunction with the announcement, suggested satellites could one day replace traditional copper wires for voice calls but faced issues in dealing with poor weather.

 “There are still concerns in the community about the reliability and performance of LEOSat services, particularly in a universal service context,” the report read.